NTHU-LSALAB/sb/README.md

 3. It copies the *files* to a temporary directory.
 4. It tries to build the *target* using `ninja`.
 5. It run the *cases* with the *runner*.
 See [Runner](#runner).
-6. After collecting the results from the runners, the judge submit the results to the scoreboard.
+6. After collecting the results, the judge submit the results to the scoreboard.

 ## Homework Configuration